LotCoM/LotCoM-printer/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ## Summary

-Briefly describe the bug being resolved.
+**Briefly describe the bug being resolved.**

 ## Root Cause(s)/Faults

-Give a detailed explanation of the root causes addressed by this pull request.
+**Give a detailed explanation of the root causes addressed by this pull request.**

 ## Rationale

-Explain the reasoning behind the solution introduced by this pull request and any additional benefits to the project.
+**Explain the reasoning behind the solution introduced by this pull request and any additional benefits to the project.**

 ## Changes

-List the major changes made in this pull request.
+**List the major changes made in this pull request.**

+## New classes

+**List any new classes or members implemented in this pull request.**

+## Removed classes

+**List any classes or members that have been removed or deprecated by this pull request.**

 ## Impact

-Discuss any potential impacts this feature may have on existing functionalities.
+**Discuss any potential impacts this feature may have on existing functionalities.**

 ## Checklist